 Open prisons house category D prisoners.
 These are prisoners whose risk of absconding is considered to be low and who have been assessed as posing a low risk of harm to the public.
 Within this population are long term prisoners coming towards the end of their sentence who, over time, have substantially reduced their level of risk and who would benefit from the regime available in an open prison as part of their preparation for eventual release.

 It is not possible to show the number serving sentences for specific types of drug offences as the data is not accurate to this level.

-These figures have been drawn from administrative IT systems which, as with any large scale recording system, are subject to possible errors with data entry and processing, and have been rounded to the nearest 10.
+These figures have been drawn from administrative IT systems, which, as with any large scale recording system, are subject to possible errors with data entry and processing and the figures have been rounded to the nearest 10.